-Prior to 1 September 2002, the Society has piloted the implementation of the Authorised Employer/Supervisor by selected employers and/or members who volunteer.
+With effect from 1 September 2002, the voluntary Authorised Employer/Supervisor takes effect.
+The Society welcomes any employers of prospective students and/or members wishing to supervise prospective members to apply for registration.
 The list of Authorised Employers/Supervisors will be posted on the HKSA homepage at www.hksa.org.hk.